cmatts-projects/aws-test-suite-ts/README.md

 The `docker` folder contains a sample `docker-compose` definition to deploy and test the stack with localstack.

 Features:
-* Configuration of Lambda deployment to a child container
+* Configuration of lambda deployment to a child container
 * Aws cloudformation package and deployment
+* BDD style bash testing
+* Test stack creation
-* Test lambda invocation
+* Test lambdas
-* Test queue sending and receiving
+* Test SQS Service

 # Cloudformation
 The `cloudformation` folder contains sample component templates.